techone-mobile/techone-example/README.md

-# This is a Flutter Application with BloC Design pattern
+# This is a root application with BloC Design pattern